In an emergency

 Always remember to Drop, Cover and Hold.

-The same process applies if you are outside, near structures, trees or anything that could fall on you and cause harm.
+The same process applies if you're outside near structures, trees or anything else that could fall on you and cause harm.

-Always be aware of your surroundings so you are ready to Drop, Cover and Hold for aftershocks.
+Be aware of your surroundings so you'll be ready to Drop, Cover and Hold during any aftershocks.
 These can happen just minutes after the initial shock.

-Finally, use social media or text messages to contact loved ones, in order to keep phone lines clear for emergency services, and stay informed via radio or the internet.
+Use social media or text messages to contact loved ones, in order to keep phone lines clear for emergency services.
+Keep informed of any emergency updates via appropriate radio or internet sources.

 TSUNAMI